biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 publish: public
 ---

-# Estradiol: Understanding Transition
+# DIY HRT

 [toc]

-## Feminizing Hormone Therapy Methods and Breast Development

-> "There is no current evidence that response to hormone therapy—with the possible exception of voice deepening in FtM persons—can be reliably predicted based on age, body habitus, ethnicity, or family appearance.
-All other factors being equal, there is no evidence to suggest that any medically approved type or method of administering hormones is more effective than any other in producing the desired physical changes."
-Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People, WPATH 2012[^WPATHv7]

-Many trans people seek hormone replacement therapy as part of their transitioning process.
-Transfemme people commonly use exogenous estrogen to feminize their bodies in concert with anti-androgens that suppress masculinizing features.
-HRT (Hormone Replacement Therapy) has been repeatedly shown to have positive physical and psychological effects and is an established conventional medical practice[^Unger2016].
-That said, we still do not understand enough about HRT to know if differing treatment plans result in differing physical changes[^WPATHv7].

-We aim to investigate the relationship between differing hormone regimens used by trans feminine individuals and breast development using communal living trans archives.
-Using the photos posted on [r/TransBreastTimelines](https://www.reddit.com/r/TransBreastTimelines/) we will connect drug choices and resultant tanner stage.
-These data, when controlled for treatment time and age, will likely provide interesting results that hopefully can instruct trans people and medical practitioners in future medical decision making.

-## Grey Market Estradiol

 > "A grey or gray market (sometimes confused with the similar term "parallel market") refers to the trade of a commodity through distribution channels that are not authorized by the original manufacturer or trade mark proprietor.
 Grey market products (grey goods) are products traded outside the authorized manufacturer's channel."
 [Wikipedia](https://en.wikipedia.org/wiki/Grey_market)

-### SARS-CoV-2 Era Work (Spring 2020 - Present)
+## SARS-CoV-2 Era Work (March 2020 - December 2020)

 Having relocated, lost BIOME funding and access to a GCMS or a wet-lab my options for continuing work dramatically changed.

-I made the decision to focus on creating *cheap* and *user-friendly* drug tests for estradiol (and possibly testosterone). [:musical_note:](https://open.spotify.com/track/1BIbxPcsSNOzXXDKawSwCi?si=XyvKcsCwT_KVExyeMBdFQw)
+I made the decision to focus on creating *cheap* and *user-friendly* drug tests for the hormones commonly used in DIY HRT.

 My plan is to synthesize gold nanoparticles, and then use dna aptamers to modulate their aggregation to produce a color change upon introduction of Estradiol/Testosterone.

-#### What makes a good drug test?
+### Initial Validation (March-July 2020)
 #### Aptamer Based Colorimetric Sensing

 On 05/16/2020, I ordered 100nmols of the 35nt aptamer from [this paper on estradiol aptamers][Alsager 2015] which I call Alsa1535.
 It arrived 05/22/2020.